UndocuBruins Fellowship

 • Complete all required reflection assignments, including a culminating professional development presentation that highlights their project, learning outcomes, and growth over the academic year.

-• Attend and present their work at the UndocuBruins End-of-Year Symposium
+• Attend and present their work at the UndocuBruins End-of-Year Symposium.

 Application Process

-List of Host Site Partners
+List of Host Site Placements